Questions and answers about veganism

 Dominion was announced in October 2015 with a crowdfunding campaign which raised over $19000, and in December 2015 received a grant from animal protection institute Voiceless.
 A further crowdfunding campaign finished in January 2018.

-Here are a few good 30 min videos with different doctors that is actively promoting a whole food plant based diet.
+Here are a few good 30-minute videos with different doctors who are actively promoting a whole-food plant-based diet.

 1: Dr Michael Greger